rjuju/rjuju.github.io/_posts/blog/2018-07-03-diagnostic-of-unexpected-slowdown.markdown

-Without going to deep, you need to know that each processus has an area of kernel memory used to store the [page tables entries](https://en.wikipedia.org/wiki/Page_table#PTE), called the `PTE`.
-This area is usually not big.
+Without going to deep, you need to know that each processus has an area of kernel memory used to store the [page tables entries](https://en.wikipedia.org/wiki/Page_table#PTE), called the `PTE`, which are mapping between the virtual addresses that the process are using and the real physical address in RAM.
+This area is usually not big, because usually a process doesn't access to gigabytes of data in RAM.
 But since PostgreSQL is relying on multiple processes accessing a big chunk of shared memory, each process will have an entry for each 4kB (the default page size) address of the shared buffers it has accessed.
-So you can end up with quite a lot of memory used for the `PTE`.
+So you can end up with quite a lot of memory used for the `PTE`, and even have overall mappings that address way more than the total physical memory available on the server.

 You can know the size of the `PTE` at the O/S level looking for the **VmPTE** entry in the processus status.
 You can also check the **RssShmem** entry to